Computer and phone graphic showing 2 factor authentication

 Start by downloading the Authenticator App so that you're ready to go.

 Then, from your Instagram profile, click the three lines in the top right corner.
-Click Settings > Security > Two-Factor Authentication > Get Started
+Click Meta Accounts Center > Password and Security > Two Factor Authentication.
+Select your Instagram profile and you can get started.

 Select Authentication App from the options.
-From here, click Set Up Another Way and Instagram will provide you with a key - a string of 32 letters and numbers that you'll use to link your Instagram to your authenticator app.
+Instagram will provide you with a key - a string of 32 letters and numbers - or a QR code/barcode that you'll use to link your Instagram to your authenticator app.
 Click Copy Key (Sked users - save this key somewhere for later so we can connect 2FA to your Sked account).

 Open Google Authenticator and click the plus sign in the bottom right corner and select Enter a Setup Key.
 Give the account a name (we suggest something to identify which Instagram account it is like, "Sked IG") and paste the key into the provided spot.
 Select Time Based from the drop down and click the blue Add button.